U.S. markets hold their breath on Election Day

 Wall Street, like the rest of America, is nervously waiting for the wild and crazy 2016 election season to finally come to a close.

-U.S. stocks barely budged on Tuesday morning as millions of voters cast their ballots to decide whether Donald Trump or Hillary Clinton will win the presidency.
+U.S. stocks didn't move much on Tuesday as millions of voters cast their ballots to decide whether Donald Trump or Hillary Clinton will win the presidency.

 Market analysts blamed Trump's rising poll numbers for the market's first nine-day losing streak since 1980.
 But that trend reversed on Monday, with the Dow roaring nearly 400 points after the FBI once again cleared Clinton in the email investigation.